browserengineering/book/book/chrome.md

 </html>
 ```

+The text in the `body` element wraps across two lines (because of the
-The layout tree will have this structure:
+`br` element), so the layout tree will have this structure:

 ```
 DocumentLayout